peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 #### Parameters

 * `x` (Type: Number)<br>
-    X-coordinate of a corner of the rectangle.
+    X coordinate of a corner of the rectangle.
 * `y` (Type: Number)<br>
-    Y-coordinate of a corner of the rectangle.
+    Y coordinate of a corner of the rectangle.
 * `width` (Type: Number)<br>
     X-offset (width) to another corner of the rectangle.
 * `height` (Type: Number)<br>